Vulcan Gas Company (1967–1970): History

 Since there was no liquor license and beer could not be sold, almost all of the income came from gate receipts, typically $1.50 per person.
 That was the main cause of the club's ultimate demise.
 Johnny Winter, as a favor to White and Lockett, played a benefit concert, along with the Hub City Movers, March 10 & 11, 1970.
 Even that concert was not enough to offset ominous financial difficulties.

 The elevated stage at the northwest end of the hall was rustic, but the psychedelic light show offset that appearance.
-The light show was operated from a suspended platform on the south side of the room and near the ceiling - reached by a ladder.
+The light show was operated from a suspended platform on the south side of the room and near the ceiling – reached by a ladder.
 There was a large horizontal drain pipe across the back of the stage—that pipe is prominent in many photos of performances at the Vulcan.

 There is one feature that most customers never saw, but is still a part of the Vulcan legend: the freight elevator.
 It was in the back, next to the doors that opened onto the alley.
 Made of wood and powered by human muscle via a rope that worked a reel of steel cable.
 The ride up was difficult, but the ride down could be precarious.
 The cable often got snarled and had to be unsnarled by hand.

 For much of the history, concerts were advertised with both large posters and letter-sized handbills, similar to those produced for concerts at the Avalon Ballroom and The Fillmore.
 Gradually, the larger posters were sacrificed to save cost, and eventually the handbills were abandoned for the same reason.
 Comprehensive collections are available online.

-Present Day

-The new Vulcan Gas Company at 418 E 6th St which opened in 2014 adopted the name, but is otherwise unrelated to the original venue.
-The club features stand up comedy and EDM shows.
-The club is owned by Nick Franceschini.
-The venue is 9,500 sq feet, spans over 2 floors (658 person standing room capacity) and features a green room, catering room, 7 men’s & 7 women’s bathrooms, 2 large bars, and an outdoor terrace.
-The outdoor patio features a mural of comedians drawn by a local Austin artist.

-Vulcan Gas Company has been home to the Kill Tony podcast on Monday nights since May 2021 when the podcast moved from Antone's Nightclub.
-The podcast spotlights stand up comedy.
-Joe Rogan has hosted multiple shows per month at the club alongside other local Austin stand up comics.
-Big Laugh Comedy produces several stand-up comedy shows per week including hosting headliners and stand up comedy showcases for local and touring comics.
-Several stand up comedians including Rocky Dale Davis, Matt Rife, and Willie Barcena, have filmed their stand up specials at Vulcan Gas Company.